Applicability

 Step 2: Install the SQLAlchemy library

-SQLAlchemy is one of the most popular Object Relational Mapping (ORM) libraries in Python.
-It provides a SQL toolkit and an ORM system to simplify database operations.
+SQLAlchemy is one of the most popular Object-Relational Mapping (ORM) libraries in Python.
+It provides SQL toolkits and an ORM system to simplify database operations.
 SQLAlchemy supports multiple database backends, including MySQL, PostgreSQL, and SQLite.

-Open the command prompt or PowerShell, and run the following command to install the SQLAlchemy library.
+Open the Command Prompt or PowerShell terminal and run the following command to install the SQLAlchemy library.

 pip install sqlalchemy mysqlclient

-After the installation is complete, run the following command to verify whether the installation was successful:
+After the installation is completed, run the following command to verify whether the installation is successful:

 pip list | grep SQLAlchemy